 We work hard to add value to agricultural lands in regions where we source crops, to complement the good work that farmers are already doing.

-In the U.S., our pet food division Nestlé Purina is working with farmers, conservation groups, government agriculture agencies, university experts and other companies to improve that balance.
-Where our raw materials are sourced, we contribute to projects around improving soil quality, irrigation and nutrient management in rivers.
+In the United States, our pet food division Nestlé Purina works with farmers, conservation groups, government agriculture agencies, university experts and other companies to improve the overall ecosystems where we source key ingredients.
+For instance, we contribute to projects that aim to improve soil quality, irrigation and nutrient management in rivers.
 These help to conserve and protect the environment while supporting local farming communities.

 The Wabash River, which flows through agricultural lands in Indiana and Illinois, contributes 1% of the water volume and 11% of the nutrients that flow into the Mississippi River.
 The Nature Conservancy (TNC), together with farmers, government conservation agencies and Nestlé Purina, is reconnecting the Wabash River with its floodplain at key junctures to slow the flow of the river and capture nutrients and sediment.
 This is resulting in cleaner water flowing into the Mississippi.